infopulse/Test-Documentation-Examles/test cases/test_cases_ready_for_automation_01_ua.md

 - Verify the Total amount is $0.00

 ## Test 02.1 - Buy an espresso from the cart page
-**📃 Description:** Verify it is possible to buy the single cup of coffee from the cart page
+**📃 Description:** Verify it is possible to buy a single cup of coffee from the cart page
 **🏷️ Tags:** Positive
 **🗝️ Preconditions:**
-- User is in the main page
+- User is on the main page
 - Cart is empty

 **👣 Steps:**
 - Click on Espresso cup
-- Go to cart page
+- Go to the cart page
 - Verify there is 1 item, Espresso, in the list
 - Verify the total is $10.00
 - Enter payment details